DARMA-tasking/vt/docs/md/tutorial.md

 \page tutorial Tutorial
 \brief Tutorial of how to use \vt

+\section tutorial-init-finalize-vt Initializing/Finalizing

+To initialize \vt all you must do is invoke the `vt::initialize` call with the program arguments, which creates and initializes a new \vt runtime.
+The initialize call reads the \vt arguments and removes them, leaving the remaining for the program.

+\code{.cpp}
+int main(int argc, char** argv) {
+  vt::initialize(argc, argv);
+   // program here
+  vt::finalize();
+}
+\endcode

+If you are already using MPI in your program already, you don't want to call initialize like this because \vt will initialize MPI itself.
+Instead, you should pass a pointer to the live MPI communicator to \vt for it to clone, as so:

+\code{.cpp}
+int main(int argc, char** argv) {
+  MPI_Init(&argc, &argv);
+  vt::initialize(argc, argv, &MPI_COMM_WORLD);
+   // program here
+  vt::finalize();
+  MPI_Finalize();
+}
+\endcode

+\section tutorial-walkthrough Tutorial Code Snippets

 This page walks through the tutorial that exists in the source code.
 See `vt/tutorial/*.h` for the tutorial pieces in the repository.
 The main tutorial example code that stitches the pieces together is located in example: